-As well as an enormous range of activities to do at home, they offer a programme of free online learning for families.
+As well as an enormous range of outdoor learning activities to do at home, they offer a programme of free online learning for families.
 Every Thursday at 11am, tune in to their weekly webinar or join in their live quiz.
 There are loads of prizes to win.

 - Type of challenge: Weekly quiz

 - Why we love them: They offer a free Seek app that lets you identify nature found on your doorstep.

 If you’re a teacher looking to inspire your class, don’t feel pressured to complete a whole challenge.
 You can pick activities to suit your learners.
 Remember to share the finished work online so families can enjoy seeing the final results.